Michael Drayton Junior School

 Phase 1 met the client objectives: the school opened on time with a renovation and an extension to the staff room.
 The school was handed over ready for normal operations by 3rd September, with all electrical certificates commissioned.

 The project involved one Fortem management trainee, as well as two full time apprentices onsite.
 This offered them great exposure by introducing the trainees to construction work within the education sector, testing their newly learnt skills against a stringent timescale to deliver ready for the new school year in September.

 With the project being at a primary school, Fortem had the opportunity to discuss their award winning Pathways4Life Programme and confirm future school engagement activities.

 Pathways4Life is Fortem’s ‘4 Pathway’ programme into employment, aimed at enhancing the life chances of 3,500 young people by 2020.
 As Pathways4Life is the main driver of Fortem's community investment strategy, their goal is to create, manage and deliver community investment activities that contribute directly to society.
 The '4 Pathways' are school engagement, work experience, apprenticeships and employment.

 - Supported and attended the Bailey Park Family Fun Day in conjunction with Nuneaton and Bedworth Council;

 - Supported and attended Heath Lane Academy Careers Event.

 Fortem have embedding additional social value throughout the project, including delivering STEM workshops to inspire the younger generation.

-Social value created on the project
+Social value created

 Local spend within 40 miles